 “At first I did adore a twinkling star

-But now I worship a celestial sun” ― William Shakespeare (
+But now I worship a celestial sun” ― William Shakespeare (The Two Gentlemen of Verona)

 For a daily dose of dinosaur, feel free to follow my Instagram Vegan0saurus